Skip Ribbon Commands

 • Overall weakness or floppiness

-Much of the treatment for botulism is supportive.
+Supportive care is an important part of the therapy for children with botulism.
 Almost all children will need to be hospitalized.
 Children should be kept well nourished, their airway should be kept clear, and they need to be watched carefully for breathing problems.
+Seriously ill children may need help breathing, using a mechanical ventilator, and eating, using feeding tubes or intravenous feeding.

 Most children recover fully from botulism, although it can take several weeks to months.
 In cases in which the condition is untreated, the symptoms of food-borne botulism sometimes progress to a stage in which the breathing muscles become paralyzed, causing death from respiratory failure.